catalyst/moodle-auth_userkey/README.md

 Using
 -----
 1. Install the plugin as usual.
 2. Enable and configure just installed plugin.
-Set required Mapping field, User key life time, User key life time and Redirect after logout.
+Set required Mapping field, User key life time, IP restriction and Logout redirect URL.
-3. Configure Moodle web services as described here http://docs.moodle.org/en/Web_services
-4. Add function "auth_userkey_request_login_url" to your enabled web service.
+3. Enable web service advance feature (Admin > Advanced features), more info http://docs.moodle.org/en/Web_services
+4. Enable one of the supported protocols (Admin > Plugins > Web services > Manage protocols)
+5. Create a token for a specific user and for the service 'Request login URL Service' (Admin > Plugins > Web services > Manage tokens)
-5. Configure your external application to make a web call to get login URL.
+6. Configure your external application to make a web call to get login URL.
-6. Redirect your users to this URL to be logged in to Moodle.
+7. Redirect your users to this URL to be logged in to Moodle.

 Configuration
 -------------